Removal of spallation-induced tritium from silicon through diffusion

 \subsection{Dicing}

 In order to fit the wafers into the Pyrolyser, the wafers were diced into six 0.5"-wide slices at the Center for Experimental Nuclear Physics and Astrophysics (CENPA) at the University of Washington, Seattle, using a CO$_2$ laser and glass backing \cite{chung2006silicon}.
 To ensure that the dicing did not significantly heat up the wafer and cause some of the tritium to diffuse out, we attached temperature sensors to test wafers and adjusted the laser power and time intervals between cuts such that the wafer temperature remained below \SI{100}{\celsius} and the total duration of dicing for each wafer was less than 15 minutes.
+Extrapolating our diffusion model (presented later in Section~\ref{sec:detrap_model}) to lower temperatures, we expect less than 2\% of the total tritium to have been removed during dicing.
 The diced wafers were then shipped to the University of Southampton.
 We note that because the natural cosmogenic activity of tritium in the wafers (\SI{15 \pm 3}{\micro\becquerel} at sea-level saturation \cite{Saldanha2020-Si}) is negligible in comparison to the beam-induced activity, no effort was made to reduce activation during shipping.